Hair Food Review: Is Plant-Based Shampoo Better?

 Hair Food is a shampoo brand made from natural ingredients.
 The brand uses exotic ingredients like “avocado and argan oil,” and claims that “what you put on your hair is as important as what you eat.”

 But does Hair Food contain research-backed ingredients for improving hair quality, or are these just marketing claims?
-Does it contain any unhealthy additive ingredients?
-What retailer has it for the best price?
-And how do real users rate and describe the effects of Hair Food shampoo?
+Does it contain any unhealthy additives?
+Why was the brand sued?
+And how do real users rate and describe the effects of Hair Food products?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Hair Food based on medical studies to give our take on whether the shampoo is likely to improve hair quality and even promote hair growth, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Hair Food to give our take on whether or not the shampoo is likely to improve hair quality and promote hair growth.

 Ingredient Analysis